 - The tape recorder, a Uher 5000, had a broken bridge rectifier, which certainly caused it to buzz and some believe could have caused the erasure(s).
 We got two letters from Hi-Fi clubs saying they had had the same “tape destroying” experience with their models.

 - While there was an Evidentiary Hearing before Judge Sirica lasting seventy-eight days, followed by a grand jury investigation, no one was ever indicted.
-One reason is that the so-called tape experts sent the machine out for repairs, where it was cleaned and the bridge rectifier replaced.
+One reason is that the so-called tape experts sent the machine out for repairs, where it was cleaned and the bridge rectifier replaced (with the broken part thrown away).
 When it was returned, the buzz was no longer evident –so the evidence necessary for any prosecution had been destroyed.

 - We will never know for sure, since almost everyone who could possibly have been involved has passed away.
 That said, I agree with Dean: It really doesn’t matter anyway.